-You can turn on or off Built-in MIC Gain 1 feature, and with it on, the radio audio level will be amplified in accordance with the set-up gain ratio of Built-in MIC Gain 1, but the dioddity receiver can still adjust his own speaker level.
+You can turn on or off Built-in MIC Gain 1 feature of the Speaker-Microphone that comes with the DB25-D and is connected via the RJ45-Socket and with the parameter turned 'On', the radio audio level will be amplified in accordance with the set-up gain ratio of Built-in MIC Gain 1, but the receiver can still adjust his own ddity speaker level.

-Options: On Turn on built-in MIC Gain 1 feature.
+Turn on built-in MIC Gain 1 feature.
+Options: On